limchr/tensorflow-yolov4-tflite/feature_vis/README.md

 Due to the nature of output_neurons, one can easily combine multiple outputs for different anchor boxes and even combine different heads easily.

+## Note on using config files
+Instead of supplying the above comments, one may add `--flagfile path/to/file` to the python command.
+Please refer to the absl [documentation](https://abseil.io/docs/python/guides/flags#a-note-about---flagfile) for further information and find an example in `my_config.cfg`

 ## Files

 ### detect_steps.py